mcrl/SEDD/README.md

 # SEDD: Scalable and Efficient Dataset Deduplication with GPUs

+This repository contains the code for the paper "SEDD: Scalable and Efficient Dataset Deduplication with GPUs".

 SEDD is a tool designed for efficient deduplication of data, leveraging modern computational frameworks.

 ---